Selected Resources for PsychologyBooks | Reference Books | Indexes | Periodicals | Web Sites | Help

 - Mental Measurements Yearbook with Tests in Print

 - Provides users with a comprehensive guide to over 2,000 contemporary testing instruments.
 Designed for an audience ranging from novice test consumers to experienced professionals, the MMY series contains information essential for a complete evaluation of test products within such diverse areas as psychology, education, business, and leadership.
 Tests in Print (TIP) serves as a comprehensive bibliography to all known commercially available tests that are currently in print in the English language.
 TIP provides vital information to users including test purpose, test publisher, in-print status, price, test acronym, intended test population, administration times, publication date(s), and test author(s).

-- A product of the U.S. National Library of Medicine, PubMed indexes over 17 million articles in biomedicine and the life sciences.
+- MEDLINE indexes over 3,900 periodicals in biomedicine and the life sciences.

 - Web of Science - Science Citation Index

 - This database allows for searching of cited references, so if you have an article and want to know who has cited it, this is the place to look.